armanjindal/garden/content/digital-garden/The-Political-Programmer.md

 title: "The Political Programmer"
 opentoc: true
 ---
-*An Analysis of the Modern Means of Producing Technology based on Walter Benjamin's Theory of Art and Artist*
+*A Political Analysis of the Modern Means of Producing Technology based on Walter Benjamin's Theory of Art and Artist*

 >[!Note]
 > This is a work in progress.
 I am actively and substantially revising the argument and the structure.
 But if you have any suggestions or thoughts, please [email me](mailto:arman.jindal@columbia.edu).
 Even better, [create an issue](https://github.com/armanjindal/armanjindal.github.io/issues/new?assignees=&labels=&template=suggestions_report.md&title=) on GitHub of this repository.